-Before the pandemic, I had almost never used Zoom at all but I have now litigated numerous virtual hearings.
+Before the pandemic, I had almost never used Zoom at all but I have now litigated numerous virtual hearings and done too many webinar presentations to count.
 If the past year was good for anything, it at least forced me to learn how to take depositions and put on proof over Zoom.
 Virtual litigation offers many benefits, especially efficiency and convenience, but it is exhausting in every sense of the word.
 When litigation is already exhausting in normal circumstances, this impact cannot be taken lightly.

 Even as we begin to come out of the pandemic, I think its fair to say that virtual litigation options are going to persist even if they are not so common as they have been in the last year.
 So, you may wonder if there are any tips or tricks for making virtual litigation a little less painful.
 Several lessons from my own mindfulness practice helped me stay steady during virtual hearings and they might help you too.
 Here are my tips: